mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 docker exec -ti db2server bash -c "su - db2inst1"
 ```

-We also suggest to create a DB2 sample with `db2sampl` command as done [here](https://www.ibm.com/docs/en/db2/11.5?topic=linux-testing-your-db2-community-edition-docker-image-installation-systems#taskt_create_SAMPLEdb__steps__1) to actually create some files that could be needed for later steps.
+We also suggest creating a DB2 sample with `db2sampl` command as it has been done [here](https://www.ibm.com/docs/en/db2/11.5?topic=linux-testing-your-db2-community-edition-docker-image-installation-systems#taskt_create_SAMPLEdb__steps__1) to actually create some files that could be needed for later steps.
 :::

 #### Database User and Permission Configuration

-Supposing you already have a DB2 instance running with requirements explained above and superuser privileges, to put your tables into [Capture Mode](https://debezium.io/documentation/reference/2.1/connectors/db2.html#_putting_tables_into_capture_mode) you have to follow the below procedure:
+Supposing you already have a DB2 instance running with the requirements explained above and superuser privileges, to put your tables into [Capture Mode](https://debezium.io/documentation/reference/2.1/connectors/db2.html#_putting_tables_into_capture_mode) you have to follow the following procedure:

   1. Connect to the database `DB_NAME` you want to enable CDC on